Translated using DeepL

 The Aura server has two GPU cards, namely the NVIDIA A100 80 GB PCIe.

 Please note: Aura is the first CVT-managed server that is also equipped with GPU cards, so it is possible that things will not run smoothly from the start.
-So if you have any comments or advice, feel free to write to us.
+So if you have any comments or advice, please feel free to us at.

-GPU computations on Aura are currently not restricted in any way by the system, so it is important to be respectful of others.
+GPU computations on Aura are currently not limited in any way by the system, and it is necessary to be respectful of others.

 [user@aura ~]$ nvidia-smi